 Doesn’t that look good?
 I’m hungry right now, just looking at it.

+1. Assemble your ingredients.
 To make it weeknight-easy, I recommend buying ready-to-use salad greens.
 Toss some seasonal fruit in, as well.
-Right now apples and crisp Fuyu persimmons look fantastic in the store; crisp Bosc pears as well.
-Let your whim guide you and don’t be afraid to try a new fruit.
+In summer, sliced ripe peaches and other stone fruit like apricots or plums would be wonderful, as would berries.
+In fall and winter, apples, crisp Fuyu persimmons and crisp Bosc pears will look fantastic in the store.
+Let your whim and the seasons guide you and don’t be afraid to try a new fruit.

-Then you’ll simply grill the steak (or pan cook it in a hot skillet if you prefer)…
+Flap Steak on the grill on ShockinglyDelicious.com2.
+Then you’ll simply grill the steak (or pan cook it in a hot skillet if you prefer).

 I bought flap steak, which comes from a bottom sirloin butt cut of beef, because it generally comes very thin (super fast cooking!) and it is an underdog of the butcher case and therefore inexpensive.
 Fast and cheap…that’s my motto.
 Flap is similar to skirt and flank in that it comes from the less tender regions of the animal, and all of these varieties have a great meaty flavor.